frankchen121212/High-Resolution-MoonNet/README.md

 python data/deepmoon/get_hdf5_data.py
 ```

-For Crack500 and our proposed Assembled dataset, you can download via [Google Drive(https://drive.google.com/drive/folders/1PHobsjrkWV6-qDjjNKKuPa85zxK4UNvW?usp=sharing)
+For Crack500 and our proposed Assembled dataset with both craters and rilles, you can download via [Google Drive](https://drive.google.com/drive/folders/1PHobsjrkWV6-qDjjNKKuPa85zxK4UNvW?usp=sharing).

 ## Environment
 The code is developed using python 3.6 on Ubuntu 16.04.
 NVIDIA GPUs are needed.
 The code is developed and tested using 4 NVIDIA P100 GPU cards.
 Other platforms or GPU cards are not fully tested.